celsomsilva/thesis-data-science-usp/README.md

 ## Repository Status

-This repository is **work-in-progress**.
+This repository is a **work in progress**.
+Current focus includes:
-Current focus:
+- Organizing and documenting code, datasets, and figures
-- Organizing and documenting codes and papers
+- Gradually translating thesis sections **from Portuguese to English**
-- Translating the thesis and more (Portuguese → English)
+- Refining structure for clarity and reproducibility

-Planned:
+Planned next steps:
-- Publishing code and documents in this repository
+- Publishing all code and supporting documents in this repository
-- Possible future integration with Deep Learning
+- Extending model comparisons with **Deep Learning** and
-- Extending version with analytics & storytelling
+- Developing a parallel version focused on **analytics & storytelling**

 ---